Cabinet greenlights marina and cruise ship pier project in Paphos

-The council of ministers on Wednesday approved the construction of a development in Paphos which will include a hotel, a marina and a pier for luxurious cruise ships. was approved on Wednesday by the Council of Ministers, as announced by
+The Council of Ministers on Wednesday approved the construction of a development in Paphos which will include a hotel, a marina and a pier for luxurious cruise ships.

 Perdios explained that a study showed that a mixed residential and commercial development is possible, from a technical aspect, as long as the pier would only serve cruise ships up to 220 meters long.
 “This is very important because it responds to the Deputy Ministry’s goal to attract tourists of a higher income,” he added.